 The Impact of Animal Agriculture on Carbon Footprint

-According to Cowspiracy.com, agriculture, specifically animal agriculture, contributes 18% to total greenhouse gas emissions, whereas the exhaust from our cars only contributes 13%.
-If you add animal by-products to the mix, that 18% becomes 51%.
-So taking public transport to work, or walking instead of driving, are admirable efforts, but they are definitely not the whole picture.
-Skipping meat and dairy regularly could be just as, or more effective than much of what we’re already doing.
+According to Cowspiracy.com, animal agriculture contributes 18 percent to total greenhouse gas emissions.
+On the other hand, the exhaust from our cars only comprises 13 percent.
+If you add animal by-products to the mix, that 18 percent becomes a whopping 51 percent contribution.
+So taking public transport to work, or walking instead of driving, are admirable efforts, but they are not the whole picture.
+Skipping meat and dairy on occasion could be just as, or more effective than much of what we’re already doing.
 It’s also interesting to note that this aspect of your footprint is often overlooked or ignored.

 Conflicting Reports on Animal Agriculture

 In contrast to the Cowspiracy numbers above, the EPA breaks down agriculture inconsistently from one article to another, so it’s quite hard to tell what contribution the farming of animals is making.
-In the global emissions graph, the category labeled “Agriculture, forestry, and other land use” is given a weight of 24%, versus the breakdown in the national emissions (US) graph listing only Agriculture at 9%.
+In the global emissions graph, the category labeled “Agriculture, forestry, and other land use” maintains a weight of 24 percent, versus the breakdown in the national emissions (US) graph listing only Agriculture at 9 percent.
 Both graphs identify Transport and Industry (which are a part of the animal agriculture life-cycle), as separate categories.
-And whereas Agriculture seems to include animal and vegetable, “Agriculture, forestry, and other land use” is so ambiguous it’s really hard to tell where animals stop, and vegetable and trees begin.
-With this mess of numbers how are we to know exactly how much of our footprint is affected by putting down the hamburger?
+And whereas Agriculture seems to include animal and vegetable, “Agriculture, forestry, and other land use” is so ambiguous it’s tough to tell where animals stop, and vegetable and trees begin.
+With this mess of numbers, how are we to know how much of our footprint is affected by forgoing the hamburger?

 The Impact of Fashion and Consumer Goods on Carbon Footprint

-Fashion, specifically, is a tricky topic that encompasses not only textile production, but also manufacturing, transportation, packaging (waste), and even agriculture.
-Due to fingers in every field, fashion is one area where we can affect the whole footprint with just a few easy changes.
+Another area we often overlook is the Fashion and Consumer Goods category.
+Fashion is a tricky topic that encompasses not only textile production, but also manufacturing, transportation, packaging, and even agriculture.
+Due to fingers in every field, fashion is one area where we can affect the whole footprint with a few easy changes.

 Buy Quality Fashion

 One of the most important things you can do is buy quality.
-This means no fast fashion, and instead, spend the money required to make sure everyone in the supply chain is fairly paid and treated.
-Or, as I like to say, “if you only paid $20, someone else is paying the rest.”
-This does not necessarily mean that you have to buy high-end or luxury brands, but it does mean you have to do your research before you buy.
-Alternatively, a great way to save both money and time is to learn to thrift shop like a pro.
-Understanding a little bit about the types of fibers used to make textiles, and the type of textiles available, can go a long way to making great decisions when buying second hand.
+To achieve this though, you must spend money or buy secondhand.
+Avoid fast fashion and large corporate chains.
+This new approach does not necessarily mean that you have to buy high-end or luxury brands, but it does require that you do your research.
+Alternatively, a great way to save both money and time is to learn to thrift like a pro.
+Understanding the types of fibers and variety of textiles available can go a long way towards making great decisions when buying second hand.

-Arguably the next most important thing you can do – and this is especially true of food and other consumer goods, not just fashion – is to buy local as often as possible.
-Choosing goods that have not traveled far not only helps your personal footprint, but it in turn keeps local products from traveling, and stimulates the local economy.
+Arguably the next most important thing you can do is to buy local as often as possible.
+This is especially true of food and other consumer goods, not just fashion.
+Choosing goods that have not traveled far not only helps your footprint, but it also keeps local products from traveling away and stimulates the local economy.

 Measuring Your Personal Carbon Footprint

-I personally took three carbon footprint tests and found the varied results interesting and slightly biased towards transportation and home energy usage.
-One discrepancy in self-testing is the carried definitions, but the tests still give actionable insight.
+I took three carbon footprint tests and found the varied results fascinating and slightly biased towards transportation and home energy usage.
+One discrepancy in self-testing is the varied definitions.
+But the tests still give actionable insight.